sbneelu/register-machine/README.md

 Set the `SHOW_TRACE` constant in `machine.py` to `False` to only see the final state after the program has terminated and not every operation along the way.

 ## Examples
-See the `.reg` files in this repo for examples.
+See the `examples` directory in this repo for examples.